saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 It is convenient to configure Sauce Connect Proxy Docker via [environment variables](/secure-connections/sauce-connect/setup-configuration/environment-variables/#command-line-options-environment-variables) when it is used as a Gitlab service or [GitHub Action](https://github.com/saucelabs/sauce-connect-action).

-Below an example on how to configure Sauce Connect Proxy using environment variables.
-Note that the example uses 4.8.x specific options that could not work with the previous versions.
+Below is an example of configuring Sauce Connect Proxy using environment variables.
+The example uses 4.8.x specific options that could not work with the previous versions.

 ```bash
 $ cat /tmp/sc.env